uaqq/gpdb/gpdb-doc/markdown/ref_guide/config_params/guc-list.html.md

 ## <a id="gp_add_partition_inherits_table_setting"></a>gp\_add\_partition\_inherits\_table\_setting

-When adding a partition to an append-optimized, row-oriented or column-oriented table with the [ALTER TABLE](../sql_commands/ALTER_TABLE.html) command, this parameter controls whether the table's parameters \(`appendonly`, `orientation`, `compresstype`, `compresslevel`, and `blocksize`\) can be inherited from the table.
+When adding a partition to an append-optimized, row-oriented or column-oriented table with the [ALTER TABLE](../sql_commands/ALTER_TABLE.html) command, this parameter controls whether the table's parameters \(`appendonly`, `orientation`, `compresstype`, `compresslevel`, `checksum` and `blocksize`\) can be inherited from the table.
 The default is `off`, the table's settings are not considered when adding a partition to the table.
 If the value is `on`, the table's settings are considered.

-When you create an append-optimized row-oriented or column-oriented table, you can set the table's parameters `appendonly`, `orientation`, `compresstype`, `compresslevel`, and `blocksize` for the table in the `WITH` clause.
+When you create an append-optimized row-oriented or column-oriented table, you can set the table's parameters `appendonly`, `orientation`, `compresstype`, `compresslevel`, `checksum` and `blocksize` for the table in the `WITH` clause.
 When you add a partition, Greenplum Database sets each parameter based on one of the following settings, in order of preference.

 1. The setting specified in the `ALTER TABLE` command `WITH` clause.
 2. If this server configuration parameter is set to `on`, the table's setting specified in the `WITH` clause when the table was created.
 Otherwise, the table's setting is ignored.